cycfi/elements/docs/aspects.md

 * [Sliders too!](#sliders-too)

 -------------------------------------------------------------------------------
-The three key aspects behind Elements are:
+This document explains the three key design aspects behind Elements through examples.
+The Elements C++ GUI library is:

-**Modularity:** Elements is very lightweight and extremely modular.
+**Modular:** Elements is very lightweight and extremely modular.
 You compose very fine-grained, flyweight "elements" to form deep element hierarchies using a declarative interface with heavy emphasis on reuse.
 Even the most basic elements such as buttons are composed of even finer elements.

-**Declarativity:** Elements exposes a declarative API using modern C++.
+**Declarative:** Elements exposes a declarative API using modern C++.
 Declarative C++ code tells you *what* rather than *how* (imperative, i.e. control flow).
 There are no code generators.
 The GUI is declared entirely in C++ code.
 After a while, code reuse, using a palette of fine-grained elements, becomes very familiar and intuitive, much like using HTML.

-**Interoperability:** Elements is usable in any application and plays well with other GUI libraries and frameworks.
+**Interoperable:** Elements is usable in any application and plays well with other GUI libraries and frameworks.
+The library is loosely coupled with the application and windowing system and co-exist with components within a host.
+It should be easy to integrate Elements with any existing application.

 ## Minimal Example